AArch64 shared memory synchronization

 NOTE: atomic operations using

-are still atomic though, meaning that observers will see the operation either complete or not, but will never see intermediate results of an atomic operation usingmemory_order_relaxed
+memory_order_relaxedare still atomic though, meaning that observers will see the operation either complete or not, but will never see intermediate results of an atomic operation usingmemory_order_relaxed.

 With those additional tools and considerations we can rewrite our locks as follows: